 Fuses or HACR type circuit breakers may be used where codes permit.

-IMPORTANT NOTE: Units may be equipped with a single pole contactor.
-Caution must be exercised when servicing as only one leg of the power supply is broken with the contactor.
+IMPORTANT NOTE: Units may be equipped with a single-pole contactor.
+Exercise caution when servicing as only one leg of the power supply is broken with the contractor.